Wood Stove Portable

 How do I Store Water?

-You can store water in a variety of different ways.
-It is recommended to store 1 gallon of water per person in your household per day.
-I would recommend increasing that to 4 gallons of water per person per day.
-I would also recommend having at least a month worth of water stored for each person.
+You can store water in various ways.
+It is recommended that you store 1 gallon of water per person in your household daily.
+I recommend increasing that to 4 gallons of water per person daily to cover hydration, cooking, personal hygiene, and limited laundry chores.
+I recommend storing at least a month’s worth of water for each person.

 • 55-gallon water barrels